-- A bachelor’s, master’s, doctorate, or professional degree from an accredited institution where English is the only language of instruction.
+- Have a bachelor’s degree or higher from a regionally accredited college or university where English is the only language of instruction.

-- Invalid test score or less than the minimum score
+- Test score less than Pacific's minimum requirement

 - Institutional TOEFL score from any school except Pacific University

-- English as a Second Language (ESL) program certificate from any school
+- Completion of an English as a Second Language (ESL) program at any school

-- Associate degrees from community colleges in the U.S.
+- An associate degrees from a community college in the United States